sethgillett/MatrixInterpreter/README.md

 **Current State:**

-Right now scalar algebra is possible, and you can create matrices but not do anything with them.
+Right now scalar and matrix algebra is possible, and boolean expressions can be evaluated.

 **Example Code:**
 ```